sun-yixiao/sun-yixiao.github.io/research.md

  ---

 **Yixiao Sun**, & Zhihao Ma\*.
-The Role of Agency in Shaping Individual Well-Being: The Meaning in Life Perspective.
+The Role of Agency and Meaning in Life in Forming Emotion During the COVID-19 Pandemic: Does Sex Matter?.

 **Yixiao Sun**, Zhenfeng Zhou, & Cheng-Jun Wang\*.
 Building Identity Through Narratives: Who Voices Dissent Within the Party?.